gcfrxbots/rxbot/README.md

 Before doing anything, you need to create a Twitch account for your bot to use.
 Don't use the account you'll actually be streaming from.
 It would probably be a good idea to make your bot a chat moderator.
 And if you use the BetterTTV extension, make sure to [add your new bot.](https://manage.betterttv.net/channel)

-Run the bot by opening **Run.py** in the bot's folder.
+Run the bot by opening **RUN.bat** in the bot's folder.
 The first time you run it, the bot will tell you to go to [this page](https://accounts.google.com/o/oauth2/v2/auth?scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fskyjam&redirect_uri=urn%3Aietf%3Awg%3Aoauth%3A2.0%3Aoob&response_type=code&client_id=228293309116.apps.googleusercontent.com&access_type=offline) to generate an oauth link.
 You ***do not need*** a Google Play Music subscription, you only need the account.
 However, if you do not have a subscription, the bot's GPM integration will not work and you must disable it.
 Log in with your Google Play Account and follow all the prompts until it gives you a code.
 Copy that code, paste it in the bot window, and press Enter.
 If you entered it correctly, the bot will tell you that your backup playlist is empty.
 Close the bot so we can fix that.

 If there are no song requests in the queue, the bot will play songs from your backup playlist.
 Since this is your first time using the bot, your backup playlist is empty.
 Run **PlaylistEditor.py**, and it will present you with three options: `1.
 Fill Playlist || 2.
 Shuffle Playlist || 3.
 Clear Playlist` To add songs, type 1 and hit enter.
 The bot will then detect all playlists on your Google Play Music account (only playlists you've created, not ones you follow).
 Type the number of the playlist you wish to import and hit enter.
 Once the bot is finished importing (it should take less than a second), it will close itself, but you can re-open it and add import more playlists if you wish.
 Note that song files you've *uploaded* to your GPM account will not work, but you can add those songs to the bot via Youtube or uploaded files (more on that later).
 For now, it's time to adjust your settings.